luost26/PrexSyn/docs/getting-started/examples.md

 ...
 ```

-You can also visualize the synthesis pathways using the `--draw-output` flag:
+You can also visualize the synthesis pathways using the `--draw-output` flag.
+Graphviz is required for rendering the synthesis diagrams.
+If you installed the environment using Pixi, Graphviz should already be included.
+Otherwise, please run `conda install conda-forge::graphviz` to install it.

 ```bash
 python scripts/examples/projection.py \